-This fairly recent drive to restructure around teams is for good reason.
+This reasonably recent drive to restructure around teams is for good reason.
 Teams have been shown to perform better on complex problem-solving than the best of an equivalent number of individuals.

 In fact, Deloitte’s 2019 trends suggest that “shifting toward a team-based organizational model improves performance, often significantly.”
 53% of respondents stated that they had experienced a significant improvement in performance since transitioning to a team/network-based organization.
-Clearly, teams (when created effectively), get the work done and perform at a high level.
+Clearly, teams (when created effectively) get the work done and perform at a high level.

 How to choose members for high performing teams

-If you’re ready to get a slice of the high-performance pie, let’s look at how to construct high-performing teams.
+If you’re ready to get a slice of the high-performance pie, let’s consider how to construct high-performing teams.
 The amount of research on this is staggering.
 The Oxford Review found that "over 8,100 peer-reviewed research papers directly look at high-performance teams.”

 Some used to believe that creating an all-star super team simply meant assembling a group of star performers.
 However, they soon found this didn’t work.
-That’s because the way in which team members interact with each other often matters just as much as their intellect.
+That’s because how team members interact with each other often matters just as much as their intellect.

-The truth of the matter is that no one has the secret for creating a cookie-cutter high performing team.
+The truth is that no one has the secret for creating a cookie-cutter high performing team.
 However, research has helped to narrow down key indicators.